erock25/urdb-tariff-viewer_v2/LOAD_FACTOR_ANALYSIS_FEATURE.md

 2. **Total Energy** = Average Load × Hours in Month
 3. **Demand Charges** = Sum of (Demand × Rate) for all specified demand periods
 4. **Energy Charges** = Sum of (Energy in Period × Rate) for all energy periods
+   - **Up to Maximum Valid LF:** Uses your specified energy distribution (operational flexibility to choose when to run)
+   - **Above Maximum Valid LF:** Automatically uses the TOU schedule's hour percentages (facility must operate during periods where you allocated 0% energy)
+   - **Maximum Valid LF** = Sum of hour percentages for periods where you allocated energy > 0%
 5. **Total Cost** = Demand Charges + Energy Charges + Fixed Charges
 6. **Effective Rate** = Total Cost ÷ Total Energy ($/kWh)